How does the Mission to Children help children at risk?

-No. All monies go through international partners that oversee the rightful distribution of all funding.
+No. All monies go through international field partners that oversee the rightful distribution of all funding.
 This avoids the misuse of funds and provides an accountability structure for those involved in the ministry.

 How much does it cost to sponsor an orphanage or group home through Mission to Children?